FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/synch_comm_return_codes.md

 ### Using CFTUTIL

-This method uses the internal variable<span class="code">\_CMDRET</span> in the SEND, RECV, or SWAITCAT commands to retrieve the return code.
+This method uses the internal variable`_CMDRET` in the SEND, RECV, or SWAITCAT commands to retrieve the return code.
 You can create a script similar to the following example: